Bridge to let mortgages

 Because the Buy to Let mortgage is typically pre-agreed, you get a clear and assured exit strategy.
 This makes Bridge to Let a powerful tool for both first-time landlords and experienced investors who want fast funding, flexible terms, and a seamless transition into long-term letting.

-A Bridge to Let mortgage is a short-term property finance solution that allows investors and landlords to purchase, improve, and then retain a property as a rental.
+GET IN TOUCHA Bridge to Let mortgage is a short-term property finance solution that allows investors and landlords to purchase, improve, and then retain a property as a rental.
 It combines a bridging loan with a pre-agreed Buy to Let mortgage, giving you fast access to funds on day one and a smooth, planned exit onto long-term finance once the property is ready to let.

-This type of Bridge to Let loan is ideal for auction purchases, refurbishment projects, unmortgageable properties, or deals that need completing quickly.
-You can typically borrow up to 75% of the current value on day one, and refinance up to 80% of the Gross Development Value (GDV) once the works are complete.
+This type of Bridge to Let loan is ideal for auction purchases, refurbishment projects, unmortgage-able properties, or deals that need completing quickly.
+You can typically borrow up to 75% of the current value on day one and refinance up to 80% of the Gross Development Value (GDV) once the works are complete.

 The key advantage is simplicity, Bridge to Let mortgage lenders arrange one valuation and one legal process for both stages, helping you avoid duplicated costs and delays.
 These Bridge to Let products are designed to make transitions from short-term to long-term Buy to Let finance faster, cheaper, and more predictable.

-Yes, you can get a bridging loan for a buy-to-let property, especially if the property isn’t currently suitable for a standard Buy to Let mortgage.
+GET IN TOUCHYes, you can get a bridging loan for a buy-to-let property, especially if the property isn’t currently suitable for a standard Buy to Let mortgage.
 Bridging finance is commonly used by investors who need to purchase quickly (e.g. at auction), carry out refurbishments, or secure a property that’s un-mortgageable in its current condition.

 A popular option is a Bridge to Let loan, which combines short-term funding with a pre-agreed exit onto a Buy to Let mortgage.
 These Bridge to Let products are designed to save time and costs by using one valuation, one legal process, and one application across both stages.
 Many Bridge to Let mortgage lenders allow you to borrow up to 75% on day one, and refinance up to 80% of the completed property’s value once it’s ready to let.